asilich123/Resume_Projects/EXCEL:DASHBOARD - Red Bull/README.md

 # Red Bull Excel Dashboard

-For this project I was tasked with creating two visually appealing dashboards given a data set and a mapping table that needed to be index-matched together.
+**The Task:** Create two visually appealing dashboards given a data set and a mapping table that needed to be index-matched together.

-This project highlights my abilities with pivot tables, pivot graphs, slicers, Excel dashboard visualization, and index-match functions.
+**Highlighted Abilities:** PivotTables, PivotCharts, slicers, Excel dashboard visualization, and index-match functions.

-Specific directions for this case study are included in the 3rd worksheet within the Excel workbook.
+**Notes:** Specific directions for this case study are included in the 3rd worksheet within the Excel workbook.

 ## Dashboard 1